 Very few practitioners understand B12 deficiency, and even fewer understand Chronic and Adrenal Fatigue,.
 It's understandable in part because test results can have multiple meanings.

-A High Serum B12 Could Mean Many Things, Such As Liver Trouble, Bacterial Overgrowth, And More Than I Know Of.
-Folate And B12 Are Supportive Of Each Other - Important To Understand, Because They Work TOGETHER.
+A High Serum B12 Could Mean Many Things, Such As Liver Trouble, Bacterial Overgrowth, etc. Folate And B12 Are Supportive Of Each Other - Important To Understand, Because They Work TOGETHER.

 Vitamin B12 is considered to be very safe.